Indoor Air Quality at Work

 Employees can work together with employers and building owners to address any indoor air quality problems.
 Some tips include:

 • Don’t block air ducts, air vents or grilles.
-This affects air circulation and may prevent HVAC systems from working properly.
+This can disrupt air circulation and prevent HVAC systems from functioning properly and delivering an adequate supply of fresh air inside.

 • Follow smoking policies at your office building.
 If you smoke, do so only in designated areas.
 Keep away from these designated areas to avoid secondhand smoke.
 If people are not following policies, or the policy is not effective, notify management.

-• Watch for water issues that could lead to mold growth.
+• Watch for water issues that could lead to damp indoor environments and mold growth.
 Clean up spills quickly.
 Notify maintenance of any leaks and mold.

 • Dispose of your trash.
 Trash attracts critters, as well as bacteria that can lead to health problems.
 Get rid of trash in designated areas only.